 Types of Cured Spanish Ham

-There are basically two different types of cured hams in Spain, jamón serrano or “mountain ham,” and jamón ibérico or “Iberian ham.”
+Spanish ham is greatly prized as a gourmet food both in Spain and around the world.
+It is eaten regularly in most Spanish households.
+There are basically two different types of cured hams, jamón serrano or “mountain ham,” and jamón ibérico or “Iberian ham.”

-Jamón Ibérico – This ham is made only from the Iberian pig.
+Jamón Ibérico: This ham is made only from the Iberian pig.
 The breeding of the Iberian pig is restricted to an area in Southwestern Spain and Southeastern Portugal.
-Although fed some cereals, these pigs also roam countryside and feed on acorns.
+Although fed some cereals, these pigs also roam the countryside and feed on acorns.
 The curing process lasts from 14 to 36 months.

 Denominations of Origin and Quality Control